 Set the oven to 220°C and measure out the spices.

 Add the water to the gram flour and spices and mix well with a fork or hand whisk.
 Add a pinch of bicarbonate of soda.
-I make my batter quite thin but you can thicken it up a little by adding more gram flour or by adding less water.
+I make my batter quite thin but it's OK to thicken it up a little by adding more gram flour or by adding less water.

 To make the Cauliflower Pakoras, use fresh cauliflower and onion instead of just onion.
 Of course you can also use potato cubes, broccoli, mushrooms, green pepper and courgettes.
 Add chopped fresh green chilli peppers and garlic to add to the flavour.